 - La Demeure Du Parc: a 4-star hotel with modern decor, a few steps from the park of the Château de Fontainebleau.

-- Aigle Noir Hotel: another 4-star hotel very well located with a somewhat unusual decor, but completely in keeping with the atmosphere of the Château and the history of the city.
+- Aigle Noir Hotel: another 4-star hotel very well located with somewhat unusual decor, but entirely in keeping with the atmosphere of the Château and the city’s history.

-- Ibis Château de Fontainebleau: a well-located ibis, with more affordable prices.
+- Ibis Château de Fontainebleau: a well-located hotel with more affordable prices.

 3.2.
 Where to eat in Fontainebleau?

-The nice streets in downtown Fontainebleau are: Rue des 3 Maillets, Rue des Sablons, Rue Montebello.
+The lovely streets in downtown Fontainebleau are Rue des 3 Maillets, Rue des Sablons, and Rue Montebello.
 Remember to book if you come to visit Fontainebleau at the weekend.

 - L’Atelier du Goût (8 Rue des 3 Maillets): reserve the table.